Peter-Kahl/Who-is-Afraid-of-Free-Range-Knowledge/README.md

 # Who is Afraid of Free-Range Knowledge?

-#### How academia buries its head to avoid the unsanctioned
+### How academia buries its head to avoid the unsanctioned

-by Peter Kahl; published 26 June 2025
+by Peter Kahl, 26 June 2025

 ![alt text](https://github.com/Peter-Kahl/Who-is-Afraid-of-Free-Range-Knowledge/blob/main/free-range-knowledge-2.jpg?raw=true)

 ### Prologue

 Knowledge, by nature, resists confinement.
 Yet, academia’s institutional landscape is shaped by walls, boundaries, and meticulously policed epistemic borders.
 Ideas require permission, approval, validation.
 Gatekeepers patrol corridors, safeguarding disciplinary identities, scholarly traditions, and authoritative claims.
 Knowledge produced outside these boundaries—unfootnoted, peer-unapproved, intellectually ungoverned—is not merely marginalised; it is feared.

 This fear, however, is rarely acknowledged.
 Instead, it manifests quietly in mechanisms of epistemic control: peer review, citation metrics, tenure assessments, curricula design.
 Academia thus becomes the ostrich—head buried deliberately in institutional sand—to avoid confronting knowledge that might threaten established truths, unsettle hierarchies, or challenge prevailing paradigms.